Kevinrcasarrubias/notesAppProject/README.md

-Note app proyect made with a firebase database
+Note app project made with a firebase database